 Follow-Up Care for Laryngeal and Hypopharyngeal Cancer

-Care for people detected with laryngeal and hypopharyngeal cancers doesn’t end with active treatment.
-The health care team will develop a post-treatment care strategy as per a patient’s disease condition, called follow-up care.
+Follow-up care for people detected with laryngeal and hypopharyngeal cancers does not end with active treatment.
+The health care team will develop a post-treatment care strategy as per the disease condition, called follow-up care.
 Every disease survivor should have a proper follow-up care routine.
 Follow-up care refers to seeing the health care provider post-treatment for regular medical check-ups and screening to evaluate your post-treatment health progress and disease condition.

-The follow-up care will include routine physical examinations, various medical tests (blood tests, urine tests) and scans, to monitor a patient’s overall health status.
-These tests and scan results will help the doctor analyze and detect any variation in the patient’s well-being, any other complication, symptoms or signs indicating any disease or side effects due to the treatment.
+The follow-up care will include routine physical examinations, various medical tests (blood tests, urine tests), and scans, to monitor the overall health status.
+These tests and scan results will help the doctor analyze and detect any variation in the well-being of the patient, any other complication, symptoms, or signs indicating any disease or side effects due to the treatment.
 Follow-up care focuses on addressing a patient’s physical health issues and prioritizes their mental well-being.
-Laryngeal and hypopharyngeal cancer survivors should utilize the opportunity to address any emotional, mental concerns to their doctor or health care team 1.
+Laryngeal and hypopharyngeal cancer survivors should utilize the opportunity to address any emotional or mental concerns to their doctor or health care team 1.

 You can design a survivorship care plan along with your physician.
 A survivorship care plan will consist of a full, detailed summary of your treatment, along with a follow-up plan designed as per your health condition and requirements.
 This plan will function as a tracker to monitor your condition post-treatment.
 It will ensure that you get regular, competent care to prevent any chance of the disease condition recurring or any side effects of treatment becoming worse.
-Follow up care should not be missed, especially in the case of serious disorders like laryngeal and hypopharyngeal cancers, as their behaviour cannot be predicted, and the possibility of these cancers recurring post successful treatment also cannot be discarded.
+Follow-up care should not be missed, especially in the case of serious disorders like laryngeal and hypopharyngeal cancers.
+The behavior of the cancer is unpredictable and so there is a possibility of these cancers recurring post successful treatment.
 Doctors can check for recurrence or distant metastasis through these follow-up check-ups and help treat them.

-In Follow-up care, the doctor may recommend rehabilitation.
-Rehabilitation includes various services such as therapies (physical and mental), pain management, career counselling, emotional counselling, diet and nutrition planning.
-The ultimate goal of rehab is to aid survivors to regain control over their lives and encourage them to be self-sufficient, active and productive as much as possible.
+In follow-up care, the doctor may recommend rehabilitation.
+Rehabilitation includes various services such as therapies (physical and mental), pain management, career counseling, emotional counseling, diet, and nutrition planning.
+The ultimate goal of rehab is to aid survivors to regain control over their lives.
+It also encourages them to be self-sufficient, active, and productive as much as possible.
 Rehabilitative therapies and sessions help cope with, treat, and relieve these symptoms or side effects post successful cancer treatment.
 Follow-up care and rehabilitation collectively focus on improving the quality and comfort of the life of cancer survivors.

 In the case of patients who have received treatment for laryngeal and hypopharyngeal cancers, rehab services will include physical therapies to help people in the movement and other physical activities.
 Also, there will be swallowing and speech therapies to help patients regain their basic skills like eating and talking.
 Timely evaluation and care can prevent patients from developing severe, permanent speech and swallowing problems.
 A rehabilitation medicine specialist can ensure that the patient gets the most appropriate and effective rehab services.

-Sometimes people are required to master new skills to eat or speak.
+Sometimes people are might have to master new skills even for the basic activities such as eating or speaking.
 For instance, some options aid people to develop a unique voice or method to speak.
 That include:

-- Tracheoesophageal (TE) voice restoration: Tracheoesophageal voice restoration is usually used by patients after a laryngectomy.
-The method of TE voice restoration is similar to that of normal laryngeal speech as it uses air from the lungs to produce voice, just like the speech before the patient’s laryngectomy.
-In this, a tiny, removable device called a voice prosthesis is placed in the stoma, and it allows the passage of air from the lungs into the esophagus for the production of sound.
+Tracheoesophageal voice restoration is usually used by patients after a laryngectomy.
+The method of TE voice restoration is similar to that of normal laryngeal speech as it uses air from the lungs to produce voice, just like the speech before the laryngectomy of the patient.
+In this, a tiny, removable device called a voice prosthesis is placed in the stoma.
+This allows the passage of air from the lungs into the esophagus for the production of sound.
 This sound then reaches the mouth to produce speech.

 Not every person may be interested or can avail the opportunity to learn these speech methods.
 Before surgical procedures, people must consult an experienced speech pathologist to understand which rehabilitation method would suit their disease condition.